raffaa/traffic-prediction-comnetsemu/README.md

 ## Traffic Prediction with Machine learning Models

 This repository contains Python scripts for predicting network traffic using machine learning techniques.
-The main focus is on comparing the performance of Random Forest, Prophet, and ARIMA models in predicting network traffic.
+The main focus is on comparing the performance of Random Forest and ARIMA models in predicting network traffic.

 ### Dataset